TimotheePremat/Comparalem/README.md

 # Comparalem
 R script to autodetect lemma with graphical variation.

-> This is a alpha version of Comparalem V2.
-Developping of v2 is not finished yet, this is not intended for public use.
+> This is a alpha version of Comparalem V2, not intended for public use.
 Yet, it is fonctional; if you wish to use it, you're free to do so.

 # Documentation
 Documentation writing is undergoing.
 Some information is provided in ```Instructions.md```, but this is hardly a documentation.
 Scripts are interactive and ask the user for the input files and parameters.